-The major carriers (AT&T, Verizon, Tmobile and Sprint) have aggressively increased their message filtering towards messages containing URLs or pictures sent using local numbers.
+The major carriers (AT&T, Verizon, Tmobile and Sprint) have aggressively increased their message filtering towards group messages/blasts containing URLs or pictures or unknown "trigger words" sent using local numbers.

 Sprint and T-Mobile, in particular, have recently (Q2 2019) started aggressively filtering your messages, but they are not letting us know that the message was filtered.
 In other words, they are not sending a “blocked for carrier violation” error response to our servers.